 River Update - Ok!
 Here is the new update on water levels.
 Right now we are getting rain periodically in the Big Bend, but most important is the rain in Northern Mexico!
 This has the river moving up and down and we expect that to continue through September.
 You should still plan on being in canoes, but rafts become a "possibility" during this time period, so give us a call or email us if you have questions about flows.
 Which canyon?
-Hard to say, but if you have at least four guests Santa Elena might be a possibility from top to bottom.
+Hard to say, but we'll make fun day out of it either way.
+By the way, our half days are an option, but you can't do Santa Elena Canyon or any canyon in less than a full day.

 There are so many things to do in the Big Bend!
 An adventure that you just can’t miss is Far Flung’s One Day Canyon Float on the Rio Grande.